Bed Bug Control

 How Bed Bug Infestations Start

 Understand that getting an infestation has nothing to do with cleanliness!
 They can be picked up just about anywhere in your daily travels.
-They can come from hotels, offices, and stores.
+Bed bugs can come from hotels, offices, and stores.
 They can come from a neighbor’s house or a gym.
 Keep this in mind as you go about your daily life.
 They can exist virtually in any part of the country so they do not concentrate in any one region even though sometimes their infestations are more common in certain areas.
 They love to travel, so if you do, too, always make sure you check your luggage and belongings before you leave for home.
 Then, once home, check things again.
 Try your best not to let any of these bugs into your home.
 Once there, they can reproduce so quickly that an infestation can happen easily.
 If you suspect you have introduced them into the home following a trip or a visit to a new gym, there are remedies and treatments available from EcoTek Termite and Pest Control.
 These critters are terrific at hiding so they can be awfully difficult to notice when they make their journeys.
-The sooner you do notice any of the four signs described below of an actual infestation, the sooner you can contact us to help you get rid of the infestation.
+If notice any of the four signs described below that outline a typical bed bug infestation, then contact the exterminators at EcoTek so we can help you get rid of them as soon as possible.

 4 Signs of an Infestation